1samuel411/S-StateMachines/README.md

 S-StateMachines is a tool to enhance your workflow when creating State Machines in C# and Unity.
 This asset allows you to define states in a scriptable object, with an optional default state, and the asset will generate C# Scripts in the folder of the scriptable asset.
 The code generated follows a very structured template.
 This asset is stable and used in various projects.
 If any errors are encountered please create an issue ticket.

-Note: Navigate to the Package folder to view the asset itself, as this repository contains an example project with the asset installed as a package.
+<b>Note:</b> Navigate to the Package folder to view the asset itself, as this repository contains an example project with the asset installed as a package.
 Package Folder: S-StateMachines/Packages/com.slibrary.sstatemachines/

+<b>Warning:</b> This project is dependent on Odin Inspector to power the scriptable object's inspector.
+I am actively working towards removing the dependency for use in projects that don't or cannot have this package.
+Check the note on Dependencies for more information.

 ## Code Generation
 - Create a root folder in the path of the ScriptableStateController named, <INSERTNAME>Scripts'.